Geoparsing with Python

 ...but check your folder.
 Do you have a

 geocoded-places.txt file?
 If so, it worked!
-Or at least, it got most of your places from the Google maps api.
-(For the rest, you can try uploading your places list to http://scargill.inf.ed.ac.uk/geoparser.html and then copying and pasting the output to an excel file.
+Or at least, it got most of your places from the Google maps API.
+(For the rest, you can try uploading your places list to Scargill's geoparser and then copying and pasting the output to an Excel file.
 This parser will give you several columns of results, where the first column represents its best guess and the other columns other possibilities).

 You can now import your geocoded places into many other software packages.
 Gibbs also shows us how to convert our list into KML, the format that Google Earth and Google Maps can read.
-Try it now.
+Try out Gibbs' tutorial on creating KML files.
 You can double-click on the resulting KML file, and if you have Google Earth installed, it will open up there.
-Within google earth, you can start adding more information, other annotations... pretty soon, you'll have a complete map!
+Within Google Earth, you can start adding more information, other annotations... pretty soon, you'll have a complete map!

-Remember to upload your scripts & data & obersvations to your open notebook.
+Remember to upload your scripts, data, and obersvations to your open notebook.

-(Incidentally, if you wanted to load this material into Palladio you'd need a file that looked like this:
+(Incidentally, if you wanted to load this material into Palladio you'd need a file that looked like this the following.